salmanzafar949/Laravel-Repository-Pattern/Readme.md

 ```
 ## Features

-Will generate all the functionality for Repository pattern
+Will generate all the functionality for Repository pattern implementation

 * ServiceClass
 * Interface